thenativeweb/wolkenkit-documentation/lib/docs/latest/reference/building-a-client/using-authentication/index.md

 ## Using OpenID Connect

-Currently, only OpenID Connect is supported, which is used by various identity services such as [Auth0](https://auth0.com/).
+Currently, OpenID Connect is the only supported authentication strategy for web clients.
+Using this authentication strategy, you can integrate your application with various identity services such as [Auth0](https://auth0.com/).

 :::hint-warning
 > **Browsers only**